13 Creative Ways to Decorate Your Christmas Tree This Season

 How to Decorate With Pets in the Home

 You might have to make a few concessions when you’ve got pets, but that doesn’t mean it’s not going to be as festive.
 Consider a tabletop tree that can stand out of harm’s way.
 (For the record, tabletop trees can be just as beautiful as their seven–foot siblings.)
 Shop for ornaments that are shatter–resistant (cotton, felt, wool) and made of non-toxic materials because there’s no telling when someone will go in for a licking.
 If one small tabletop tree isn’t enough for you, group a few together on a console table or mantel.

 How to Decorate on a Budget

-How to Edit Your Collection
+How to Edit Your Ornament Collection

-Start sorting.
+If you already have too many ornaments for your tree, start sorting.
 Empty the boxes and bins and organize the ornaments into categories: must-hang; maybe next year; never again.
-Once you’ve pared down to the tried–and–true favorites, find the palette that speaks to you.
+Once you’ve pared down your Christmas decorations to the tried–and–true favorites, find the palette that speaks to you.
 And it’s OK if it isn’t red or green.
 Dare to be a little different with a shocking lime green paired with shimmery neutrals.

 Then, focus on scale.
 Choose larger ornaments or ones with more unique shapes to hang first.
 Not only will these picks add more depth to the tree, they'll also take up more space, which means fewer ornaments will be required.